Systemorph/IFRS17CalculationEngine/ifrs17/README.md

 If you want to know more about the Calculation Engine than just its standard technical use, you are recommended to look at [Overview Calculation Engine](./OverviewCalculationEngine) notebook.
 You will be introduced to:
 - [DataModel](./DataModel/DataStructure) with links to detailed description of individual data types, dimensions and partitions employed
-- [Calculation](./Import/ImportScopeCalculation) with in detail description using mathematical formulas and links to supporting material
+- [Import Calculation](./Import/ImportScopeCalculation) with in detail description using mathematical formulas and links to supporting material

 <p style="margin-top: 24px; margin-bottom: 40px">
     <img width="900" src="https://stacdnsmcwe.blob.core.windows.net/content/IFRS17CalculationEngine/Images/IFRS17/BigPicture.png" alt="IFRS 17 Solution Overview">